Skip to content

 So, how do you test for AI-generated content?
 Well, rightly or wrongly, here's what I did.

-• Finally, I created a piece of mixed content by using the start of my human article and ending with a portion of the ChatGPT text.
+• Next, I needed some AI-generated content on the same topic, so I asked ChatGPT (GPT-4o-mini) and Claude (3.5 Sonnet) to write an article using the prompt: "Think and write like an experienced tech journalist.
+Write a 500-word article on what Gemini Gems are and how one can use them."
+Finally, I created a piece of mixed content by using the start of my human article and ending with a portion of the ChatGPT text.

 So, in the end, I tested each app on four pieces of text: Human, ChatGPT, Claude, and Mixed.

 • Ease of use: How easy is the tool to use?
 Are there any restrictions that might be too prohibitive?
+Many tools either required signing up or had buried access to the detector under heaps of menus.
+I prioritized tools that made detecting AI content as easy as copying and pasting.

-• Extra features: I looked for any additional functionality, such as a browser extension, a plagiarism checker, an API, or integrations with other tools like Google Docs, Microsoft Word, Canvas, Blackboard, or other classroom applications and LMS platforms.
+• Pro features: I looked for any additional functionality, such as a browser extension, a plagiarism checker, an API, or integrations with other tools like Google Docs, Microsoft Word, Canvas, Blackboard, or other classroom applications and LMS platforms.

 • Scalability: Finally, you'll want to know how much content the app can detect without compromising accuracy and remain affordable.
 In other words, is the tool good for 1,500 words tops, or can it analyze larger volumes?